gembalisandesh/ColourPickerApp/README.md

 2. Tap the "Generate Color" button to create a new random color card.
 3. View your color cards in the main list, showing the color, hex code, and timestamp.
 4. To delete a specific color:
-   - Swipe left on a color card, or
    - Tap the delete button (trash icon) on the color card
 5. To delete all colors:
    - Use the "Delete All Colors" button at the bottom of the screen